How to Learn More

 Primary Fall Recruitment

 Panhellenic at MSU participates in a week-long primary recruitment process each year.
 During the week, a PNM will attend informational events introducing the sororities.
-At the end of the week, the PNM may provide a list of sororities they would like to join (in order of preference), and the sororities provide a list of women they would like to extend membership to.
+At the end of the week, the PNM may provide a list of sororities they would like to join (in order of preference), and the sororities give a list of women they would like to extend membership to.
 PNMs are matched to a sorority based on mutual selection.
 Invitations are only guaranteed to PNMs for the first round.
 There is no guarantee that a PNM will be invited to attend the second or final round of events.
-Invitations to subsequent rounds are made based on the selections of the chapters and the preferences of the PNMs.
+Invitations to subsequent rounds are made based on the chapters' selections and the PNMs' preferences.

 Primary sorority recruitment is unlike anything you will ever experience.
-It is an exciting time for you to meet the women, learn about sorority life and decide which sorority you would like to join.
+It is an exciting time to meet the women, learn about sorority life and decide which sorority you want to join.
 The sorority women are excited to meet you.

 Informal Recruitment & Continuous Open Bidding (COB)

-Informal Recruitment, otherwise known as Continuous Open Bidding (COB), occurs after formal recruitment is complete.
-Not all sororities will be eligible to participate in COB, but COB provides an opportunity for a potential new member to join a Panhellenic sorority usually during the spring term.
-A potential new member will not visit all sororities, which is done on a chapter-by-chapter basis.
+Informal Recruitment, or Continuous Open Bidding (COB), occurs after formal recruitment.
+Not all sororities will be eligible to participate in COB, but COB allows a potential new member to join a Panhellenic sorority, usually during the spring term.
+A possible new member will not visit all sororities, which is done on a chapter-by-chapter basis.

-IFC Fraternity Recruitment: Formal Interfraternity Council (IFC) organizes formal recruitment at the start of the fall semester, followed by informal recruitment, which continues through the spring.
-This process allows interested men to meet the IFC chapters and learn more about each IFC fraternity at MSU before bids are extended.
+IFC Fraternity Recruitment: The Formal Interfraternity Council (IFC) organizes formal recruitment at the start of the fall semester, followed by informal recruitment, which continues through the spring.
+Before bids are extended, this process allows interested men to meet the IFC chapters and learn more about each IFC fraternity at MSU.
 Each IFC chapter hosts a recruitment schedule of events open to male students.
 Potential new members (PNM) may choose however many IFC chapters' open recruitment events they desire to attend.
-This means a PNM may choose only to attend one chapter's events, some chapters' events, or all of the chapters’ open events.
-It is up to the discretion and interest of the PNM on which chapters they may attend and which events they want to attend.
+This means a PNM may only decide to attend one chapter's events, some chapters' events, or all of the chapters’ open events.
+It is up to the discretion and interest of the PNM to decide which chapters they may attend and which events they want to attend.
 Then there are "invite only" events.
 Bids may be offered at invite-only events.
 A PNM will only accept bids on bid signing days.
 It is free to register.

 Each organization with the National Pan-Hellenic Council (NPHC) holds Intake according to nationally-defined processes.
 A record of extra-curricular involvement and/or community engagement is strongly encouraged.
-The Intake process is organized by each chapter individually but includes the selection of candidates and education about the organization and ends with initiation and full membership.
-NPHC hosts various events at the beginning of the fall and spring semesters, along with other informational sessions throughout the academic year, for interested students to learn more about joining an NPHC fraternity and sorority and the Intake process.
+The intake process is organized by each chapter individually but includes the selection of candidates and education about the organization.
+It ends with initiation and full membership.
+NPHC hosts various events at the beginning of the fall and spring semesters and other informational sessions throughout the academic year for interested students to learn more about joining an NPHC fraternity and sorority and the Intake process.
 If a student is interested in joining an NPHC fraternity or sorority, exploring and researching the chapter you are interested in and attending the informational events is recommended.

 First-semester freshmen are still encouraged to attend these events but are usually not eligible for membership.
 Based on the chapter, exceptions may be made for first-semester freshmen with a collegiate GPA before coming to Morehead State (AP, dual credit, early college programs).

-Hazing is strictly prohibited by Morehead State University policy.
-Hazing is also forbidden at the national and local levels by all chapters at MSU.
+Hazing is strictly prohibited by Morehead State University policy and by all MSU chapters at the national and local levels.
 It is also illegal, immoral and counterproductive to the fraternal movement.

 Hazing should occur under no circumstance.
 If you feel that it has, it is imperative for the safety of our entire community that you report it.
 Ways to report hazing include: